jdanil/libyear/README.md

 - `drift` representing "dependency drift"; the time between the release of the currently used and latest (stable) available versions of a dependency.
 Measured in "libyears".
 - `pulse` representing "pulse check", an indication of a dependency's activity; the time since the release of the latest available version of a dependency (including pre-release).
 Measured in "libyears".
 - `releases` the number of stable releases between the currently used and latest (stable) available versions of a dependency.
+- `major` the number of major releases between the currently used and latest (stable) available versions of a dependency.
+- `minor` the number of minor releases between the currently used and latest (stable) available versions of a dependency.
+- `patch` the number of patch releases between the currently used and latest (stable) available versions of a dependency.

 All metrics are calculated against dependencies both collectively and individually.